jessoliva/pk-olio/README.md

 ## Purpose

-The purpose of this project was to create an application for a client that a user can use to schedule their workday by half hour increments.
+The purpose of this project was to create portfolio that gives insight about who I am.

 ## Built With